Would you like to try MONQ for yourself? Use my links and receive a 15% discount through Memorial Day!

 The Zen MONQ personal diffuser is going to get a “thumbs up” from me.

 It’s a cool, handy little device that didn’t necessarily work any miracles – but it did for me what it claims to do – which is promote a sense of well-being and calm.
 POST PUBLISH ADDITION 4-8-16: MONQ has contacted me to let me know that

 they have had a great response from this review and because of this, they have offered me the opportunity to be a MONQ ambassador.
-As an ambassador, I can now offer you 10% off your entire MONQ purchase by using coupon code TWG10 at the checkout of their website.
-See disclosure link at the bottom of this page for more information on how coupon codes and affiliated content links work.
+As an ambassador, I can now offer you 10% off your entire MONQ purchase by using the links here on my blog to purchase your MONQ.

 In addition, MONQ has also informed me that they have added a gun metal necklace to their line of products, which I have to say I am loving, so you can now take your MONQ with you in style.
 If you decide to try MONQ, let me know what you think.

 Photo Credit: Essential Oil Ingredient Photos and Photo of MONQ diffusers were provided to me by MONQ at my request and are the property of MONQ.
 Photo Credit: Essential Oil Bottles Pixabay https://youtu.be/SCjXfBbbfCI